- A01 ~ The Rebirth of the Phoenix

 “Yeah… Not only our relationships, I mean the one I have with you and the one with Enya, but everything… the only certain thing right now is my work.”

 “Kira…” Aia pulls me into a hug.
-“You know, you can speak with me.”
+“You know, you can speak with me to lighten your heart.”

 “Aia, thanks… But there are things I don’t want to burden you with.
 You already do so much for me, I cannot impose more stuff o—”